Antique "Clad's Disher" Ice Cream Scoops Dippers, 1st Mechanical Ice Cream Dishers c. Late 1800's

 Patented by: G. Wlliam Clewell

-Markings/Signatures: “Clad’s Disher” incised inside one inside scraper.
+Markings/Signatures: “Clad’s Disher” incised inside one scraper.

 Condition: Previously owned used.
 Condition is consistent with age and use.
 No dents or breaks.
 Aged patina on surface of both.
 Heart key-turn works well, although somewhat tight due to surface patina.
 The scoop with the "Clad's Disher" incision does not sit flush on service and has a small break on the lip (as shown).
 Other scoop, with no visible signatures or markings sits perfectly on flat surface.